markusmoenig/Eldiron/docs/docs/creator/actions.md

 ### Create Ridge

 Convert selected 3D surface lines into persistent raised ridge geometry.
-Draw and select surface lines with the Linedef / Edge Tool, then set the ridge shape, width, and height in the action parameters.
+Draw surface lines with the Linedef / Edge Tool, click a point or segment to select the connected shape, then set the ridge shape, width, and height in the action parameters.

 Ridges are generated as a separate Geometry Object and are selected after creation.
 By default they inherit the tile, color, tilegraph, or nodegraph source from the host face, which makes small surface details usable without manually painting each tiny face.